tobiasraabe/tobiasraabe.github.io/content/blog/cookiecutter-research-template.md

 Answer the following prompts so the project will be customized to your needs.

-At the end, go into the project folder and setup the ``conda`` environment.
+In the end, go into the project folder and set up the ``conda`` environment.

 ```bash
 $ conda env create -n <project-name> -f environment.yml